Lima Mall hosts annual Bestie Bash event

 “We really like the idea of sharing the love, spreading the love,” said Betsy Billingsley, the Lima Mall marketing director.
 “We do a lot of that around here.
 We have a poster love wall right now so it’s really fun for the kids and it’s so cute too watch.”

-The next kid event at the Lima mall is bunny's grant arrival on March 28th.
+The next kid event at the Lima Mall is bunny's grand arrival on March 28th.
 Kids will get the chance to participate in arts and crafts and breakfast with the bunny.